Polynomial-order oscillations in geometric discrepancy: Introduction

-while, for every $i\in\mathbb{N}$ such that $\alpha_i\in\{2/5,1/2\}$, it holds
+while, for every $i\in\mathbb{N}$ such that $\alpha_i=1/2$, it holds

-\end{thm} This first method obtains the planar convex body $C$ as the limit of a nested sequence of planar convex bodies; thus, $C$ is constructed implicitly.
+\end{thm} This first method obtains the planar convex body $C$ as the limit of an increasing sequence of planar convex bodies; thus, $C$ is constructed implicitly.
 The simplicity of our first method comes at the cost of limited knowledge on the geometry of the boundary of $C$.
+In particular, we rely on Lemma~\ref{UseLem}, showing that two bodies with a small symmetric difference have close discrepancies.
+Further, by pairing the just-mentioned lemma with a classical topological argument, we show that the set of planar convex bodies whose optimal \textit{h.q.d.} has a single order of growth is meagre in the space of planar convex bodies endowed with the Hausdorff metric.

 On the other hand, our second method provides a direct construction.
 This employs harmonic analysis techniques and subtle geometric estimates on the Fourier transform of sets.
 We obtain prescribed polynomial-order oscillations in the range $N^\alpha$ with $\alpha\in(2/5,1/2)$, and state our second result as follows. \begin{thm} Let $\left\{\alpha_i\right\}_{i\in\mathbb{N}}$ be in $(2/5,1/2)$, let $\left\{\varepsilon_i\right\}_{i\in\mathbb{N}}$ be in $(0,\varepsilon]$ for some small positive $\varepsilon$, and let $\left\{q_i\right\}_{i\in\mathbb{N}}$ be positive integers.
 Then there exists a planar convex body $C$ and an increasing sequence $\left\{ N_i\right\}_{i\in\mathbb{N}}\subset\mathbb{N}$ such that, for every $i\in\mathbb{N}$, it holds